NWSOFT-ORG/NWEdit/docs/ui-conf.md

 # File-wide Configuration
-These settings affect how PyPlus displays its UI.\
+These settings affect how NWEdit displays its UI.\
 The json files are located in the `Config/` directory in the source.\
-Because PyPlus loads these settings on start, you need to restart PyPlus (PyPlus > Restart) to see the changes.
+Because NWEdit loads these settings on start, you need to restart NWEdit (NWEdit > Restart) to see the changes.
 ## ***WARNING: ADVANCED SETTINGS***
 ***THESE SETTINGS ARE FOR ADVANCED USERS.
 CORRUPTION WILL CAUSE SERIOUS UNRECOVERABLE DAMAGE!
 IT IS RECOMMENDED TO KEEP A BACKUP OF THEM BEFORE EDITING.***
 ## Menu
-PyPlus supports menu customization since commit [71f080b](https://github.com/ZCG-coder/PyPlus/commit/71f080b).\
+NWEdit supports menu customization since commit [71f080b](https://github.com/ZCG-coder/NWEdit/commit/71f080b).\
 The defaults are in `menu.json`.
 The configuration is in a recursive format, which gets processed recursively as well.
 Therefore, the more layers the menu has, the longer it takes to render it.\
 Example:
 ```jsonc